drzel/blog/_posts/2015-10-30-open-source-ruby-on-rails-development-environment-for-lubuntu-15.10-as-a-guest-in-virtualbox-5.0.8-with-vim-tmux-and-powerline.md

 * Check 'Run Command as a login shell'.
 * Click Close.

-Note: If you are not using gnome-terminal check https://rvm.io/integration for the correct settings for your terminal emulator.
+Note: If you are not using gnome-terminal check the [RVM integration docs](https://rvm.io/integration) for the correct settings for your terminal emulator.

 {% highlight console %}
 gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3